mtreid06/ThinkingBuddy/FRP_v1.1.md

 ## Closing Ethic

-This protocol is not a belief.
-It is a tool of structured recursion.
+This protocol is a tool of structured recursion.
 If it becomes too stable—**invert it.**

 Presence without pressure.
 Clarity without collapse.